Naoto Kan: Prime Minister (2010–2011)

+Foreign policy

 On 7 September, a Chinese fishing boat captain was arrested by the Japan Coast Guard (JCG) after his trawler had collided with JCG patrol boats in disputed waters near the Senkaku Islands.
 China protested the arrest, as it claims the islands as part of its sovereign territory, and demanded the unconditional release of the captain.
 The captain was released on 24 September, after China had cut off all ministerial-level contacts with Japan and threatened further action.
 The incident brought Sino-Japanese relations to its lowest point since the Koizumi administration.

 The Kan government intervened in mid-September to weaken the surging yen by buying U.S. dollars, a move which temporarily relieved Japan's exporters.
 The move proved popular with stock brokers, Japanese exporters, and the Japanese public.
 It was the first such move by a Japanese government since 2004.
 Later, in October, after the yen had offset the intervention and had reached a 15-year high, the Kan cabinet approved a stimulus package worth about 5.1 trillion yen ($62 billion) in order to weaken the yen and fight deflation.

 In November, Kan spoke out forcefully in support of South Korea and in harsh criticism of North Korea in the wake of the latter's bombardment of Yeonpyeong, meanwhile ignoring China's public comments which had not yet included denunciation of the North.